richtastic/ff/src/3DR/wiki/app.md

 - how to separate x, y  to keep from cost matrix and instead cost vector ?

 - can use 1D search using rectified images to reduce search space

+- incorporate PM randomized sampling (& use if better approx.)?
+- simultaneous FWD/BAK matching ?

+- perturbation in stereopsis to allow for picking slightly better cost / parameters ?

 -